 –Glycolic Acid Serums– These are considered chemical exfoliants because when applied to the skin and left on overnight, they chemically dissolve dry skin cells.
 These are nice because there is little effort required – you put it on under moisturizer and go to sleep.
 Try one of our Glycolic Acid Serums.
 Note: Glycolic acid products should only be used at night and for seven nights on, seven nights off and repeat.
 To prevent over-exfoliation and skin sensitivity, they should not be used every night.

 –At-Home Skin Peels– To give your skin a boost of exfoliation, above and beyond facial scrubs and glycolic acid serums, our at-home skin peels are ideal for giving your skin amazing skin-smoothing results.
 We consider them to be like getting a Renée Rouleau facial at home.
-You’ll love our Triple Berry Smoothing Peel and Pumpkin Smoothing Peel.
+You’ll love our Triple Berry Smoothing Peel.

 Follow these expert tips and you’re sure to keep your skin looking beautiful and glowing!